Guide to Renting

 Please note that if you are sharing the property with another person (whose name is on the Tenancy Agreement), you are both equally liable for paying the rent.

-All rental payments must be made by either direct deposit or through the DEFT System www.deft.com.au Unfortunately, we cannot accept cash or personal cheques.
+All rental payments must be made by either direct deposit or through the Macquarie Bank DEFT System Unfortunately, we cannot accept cash or personal cheques.

 Property Condition Report

-Two copies of the Property Condition Report are provided to you.
+Our office will send you an electronic copy of the Property Condition Report.
 This report is very important as it outlines the condition of the property at the commencement of your tenancy.

 When you have vacated the property the condition at that time is compared to the condition at commencement and any variation (fair wear and tear excepted) will be your responsibility to reinstate.